Decentralised Authority And Kingdom Service

 Historical perspective

-The above disadvantages of centralised authority may appear extreme, but examples still surface too regularly in the corporate world, and are patently obvious and widespread in the political arena.
+The above disadvantages of centralised authority may appear extreme, but examples still surface too regularly in the corporate world, and are widespread in the political arena.

 There is no place in God’s Kingdom for egocentricity.
 We need to understand and embrace this reality to become an effective Kingdom worker.
 Yet there is another level than simply being willing to share power with others – as God’s children we can walk in the real power that originates from Him who owns it all.

-But His grace and favour towards us will never be of an individual transactional nature.
+But His grace and favour towards us will never be of a transactional nature.
 It will never depend on what ‘value’ we think we offer to Him.
 Especially not when our own benefit is our foremost consideration.
-His focus is primarily on doing what will best serve the Kingdom.
-I strongly believe the Lord’s blessing upon us to be directly proportionate to personal financial benefit not being our priority.
 “Keep your life free from love of money, and be content with what you have, for God has said, ‘I will never leave you nor forsake you.’”
 (Heb 13:5).
+His focus is on doing what will best serve the Kingdom.

 Becoming a Kingdom servant

 Becoming a worthy steward is the closest we can get to being God’s ‘partner’.
-Yet the reluctance to forego power, or the penchant to control, is a natural and deep-rooted instinct we need to overcome.
-Our fallen human nature is a formidable obstruction to submitting to God’s control over our lives – to restrain ourselves to simply represent His power as a steward refutes the accepted human and ‘normal’ organisational conventions.
+Yet the reluctance to forego power, or the penchant to control, is a deep-rooted instinct we need to overcome.
+Our fallen human nature is a formidable obstruction to submitting to God’s control over our lives – to restrain ourselves and simply represent His power as a steward refutes ‘normal’ organisational conventions.

 The Mergon philosophy of partnering

 Partly as a result of my personal negative experiences in serving under autocractic leaders, Mergon developed a key business strategy of partnering.
-At the core of Mergons’s philosophy of decentralised authority is sharing decision-making power and operational entitlements with colleagues and sharing ownership with business partners.
+At the core of Mergons’s philosophy of decentralised authority is sharing decision-making power with colleagues, and sharing ownership with business partners.
 Transferring 70% of Mergon shareholding to an independent Kingdom trust was simply in recognition of Him who gave us all in the first place.

 It has always filled me with awe to recall how God works – with the unforeseen brilliance to be expected from the eternal Creator, yet always in complete harmony with the needs of His Kingdom and those who wish to serve Him.
 It is not for us to question how or why God may find any use for us.
 His ways are not our ways, and He will shape us to fit the task He has in mind for us to build His Kingdom.
 The best option is for us to leave our limited human understanding aside, and to simply be grateful that we can be part of His great work!